 Many students spend their freshman year on campus living in the dorms.
+Which is a great way to begin school and still learn about the community in which they live.
 In their sophomore year, they venture out to live with their friends in an apartment or a house.
 What will make one place better to live than the other?
 Location of your new off-campus housing will make a difference.
 It is a major factor in making your decision.

 How close to campus do you want to live?
 Are you driving?
 You need to consider parking at home and on campus.
 Are you going to bike?
 If so, it helps to find a place that’s about a mile or so away from campus with convenient bike routes.
 Will you take Unitrans to school?
 You need to live in a place close to the bus lines (maybe multiple bus lines) and know how long it will take you to get to campus each day.

 Before making a decision, always visit the proposed rental several times.
 This will give you a feel for the facility and the location.
-Visit at different times of day and at night to see if the area appears safe, has adequate lighting, and has an atmosphere in which you would be comfortable.
+Visit at different times of day (and at night) and throughout the week to see if the area appears safe, has adequate lighting, and has an atmosphere in which you would be comfortable.
 Be sure to check out the neighbors too.
 Your place may be great, but the neighbors could be bad apples.